zachvalenta/jvns.ca/source/_posts/2013-10-14-day-9-bytecode-is-made-of-bytes.markdown

 title: "Day 9: Bytecode is made of bytes!
 CPython isn't scary!"
 date: 2013-10-14 23:27
 comments: true
-categories: hackerschool python compilers
+categories: hackerschool recurse python compilers
 ---

-Today I paired with one of the fantastic Hacker School facilitators, [Allison](http://akaptur.github.io/)  on fixing some bugs in a bytecode interpreter. [byterun](https://github.com/nedbat/byterun) is a pure python interpreter for the bytecode that CPython generates, written for learning & fun times.
+Today I paired with one of the fantastic Recurse Center facilitators, [Allison](http://akaptur.github.io/)  on fixing some bugs in a bytecode interpreter. [byterun](https://github.com/nedbat/byterun) is a pure python interpreter for the bytecode that CPython generates, written for learning & fun times.